 Get-MailboxDatabase –Identity <database name> -Status | Format-Table Name, BackupInProgress, OnlineMaintenanceInProgress

-To check all the databases, you need to change the –identity with the –servername and of course, the name of server.
+To check all the databases, you need to change the –identity parameter with the –servername parameter with the server’s name.

 Get-MailboxDatabase –Server <server name> -Status | Format-Table Name, BackupInProgress, OnlineMaintenanceInProgress

 Alternatively, you can use ESEUTIL /mh command to determine the state of the database, i.e., the database is in Clean Shutdown State (consistent) or Dirty Shutdown State (inconsistent).

 eseutil /mh <full path to the edb file>

-In the state, you will see either Clean Shutdown or Dirty Shutdown.
-Once you know the name of the database and checked that it is healthy, you can mount the database with the following PowerShell command in Exchange Management Shell (EMS).
+In the State, you will see either Exchange Database is in Dirty Shutdown or Clean Shutdown.
+Once you know the name of the database and check that it is healthy, you can mount the database with the following PowerShell command in Exchange Management Shell (EMS).

 Mount-Database –Identity <dbname> –Confirm:$False